consolesunleashed/sega-mega-drive-tmss-disable/README.md

 3 - A long quick solder board version that connects /MRES and includes a jumper to disable or enable the /MRES connection.

 ![My Image](Sega-Mega-Drive-TMSS-Disable-Attiny-Versions.png)

+## Manufacturing

+- 0.8mm / 1mm PCB thickness for QSB versions.
+0.8mm / 1mm / 1.2mm PCB thickness for basic version are all good.
+1.6mm is unecessarily thick.
+- Castellated vias are optional for QSB versions.
+There are only six half-cut vias and the board is thin which generally doesn't result in torn up copper platting.
+A little cleanup is usually necessary to remove debris from the half-cut vias.
+- Blue PCB colour because Sonic the Hedgehog.

+## Programming

+Use the code available at https://github.com/wurthless-elektroniks/sega-tmss-killer-attiny85/.
+Program before assembly using programmer of choice.

 ## Version History